-The first Certificates of Competence were issued in 2007 and as these are now expiring, a campaign is underway to promote awareness of the need to retrain for any of those people still involved in animal transport.
+All transporters and certificate of competence holders whose certificates have expired have been contacted to notify them of the requirements.
+The first Certificates of Competence were issued in 2007.
+A campaign is underway to promote awareness of the need to retrain for any of those people still involved in animal transport.